zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 This device worked incredibly well out on the playa.
 It was super convenient to leave on my bike and fire up to move on to the next destination.
 The backlight was essential for night operation.

 I used the navigation feature to get back to camp often.
-I used it occassionally to get back to a dancing spot after using a distant bathroom.
+I used it occasionally to get back to a dancing spot after using a distant bathroom.

 {% include figure.html url="assets/img/playa-navigator-bike-mounted.jpg" description="Playa Navigator mounted to my bike in dusty weather." %}

-The weather for the 2023 burn was wild, including several heavy rain storms.
+The weather for the 2023 burn was wild, with several heavy rain storms.
 It continued to function after being out in the rain for hours.
-One Navigator was damaged when it was left inside a hot car.
+One Navigator was damaged when left inside a hot car.
 The PLA case melted enough to mess with the buttons.
 Its self-reported temperature just out of the car was 140°F!